leezythu/UCTR/FEVEROUS/readme.md

 python syn.py
 ```

 For NL-Generator, we use a GPT-2 model from [here](https://github.com/czyssrs/Logic2Text).
 Please download the model and scripts, and put them into a directory named gpt_base.
+Our trained model can be downloaded from [google drive](https://drive.google.com/file/d/1YIsQWVK_h2QrkW8VzYa0GDiZ6Qtfx271/view?usp=sharing).
 Then run:

 ```python
 cd gpt_base